MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 ## PSNativeCommandErrorActionPreference

-Native commands usually return an exit code to the calling application that is zero for success or non-zero for failure.
+Native commands usually return an exit code to the calling application that's zero for success or non-zero for failure.
 However, native commands currently don't participate in the PowerShell error stream.
 Redirected **stderr** output isn't interpreted the same as the PowerShell error stream.
 Many native commands use stderr as an information or verbose stream, thus only the exit code matters.
 Users working with native commands in their scripts need to check the exit status after each call using similar to the following example:

 ```powershell
 if ($LASTEXITCODE -ne 0) {